oguzcanbudumlu/g/notes/radical-candor/README.md

 ## Motivation

 # Part I - A New Management Philosophy
+It's brutally hard to tell people when they are screwing up (...)
+Management is hard.
+"At Apple we hire people to tell us what to do, not the other way around."

 ## 1. Build Radically Candid Relationships (Bringing your self to work)
+- A radically candid relationship starts with the basic respect and common decency that every human being owes each other, regardless of worldview.

 ### It's called management, and it's your job

 - Emotional labor is the key to being a good boss.